-- (i) an increase in net revenues from color cosmetics brands, including specifically Rimmel Manhattan, primarily attributable which was due to color category growth in European markets continued brand innovation, such as Lasting Finish foundation and distribution gains in the United States; Thrill Seeker mascara; - (ii) an increase in net revenues from the mass fragrance category primarily due to the continued success from the re-launch of David Beckham Instinct, distribution growth in the United States for the Nautica fragrance brand, and innovation in Bruno Banani with the launch of Magnetic Man; current fiscal year; - (iii) an increase in net revenues from the skin and body care brands in Brazil due to strong category momentum and positive impact of pricing; and

-- (iv) an increase in net revenues due to price increases across the Consumer Beauty product portfolio.

-These increases in net revenues were partially offset by:
+- (i) an increase in net revenues from color cosmetics brands, specifically Rimmel Manhattan, which was due to continued brand innovation, such as Lasting Finish foundation and Thrill Seeker mascara; - (ii) an increase in net revenues from the mass fragrance category primarily due to the continued success from the re-launch of David Beckham Instinct in the current fiscal year; - (iii) an increase in net revenues from the skin and body care brands in Brazil due to strong category momentum and positive impact of pricing; and - (iv) an increase in net revenues 2% (primarily due to price increases across the Consumer Beauty product portfolio, portfolio, earlier in the fiscal year).
+The increase in net revenues primarily reflects: - Skin and body care sales growth of \$13.7, primarily due to the continued success of brands in Brazil led by Monange, as a result of strong category momentum and positive impact of pricing in the Brazilian market, partially offset by net revenue declines from certain brands in China due to volume declines resulting from macroeconomic trends which have negatively impacted demand resulting in a build-up of inventory at retailers and distributors; and - Mass fragrance sales growth of \$9.3, due to positive market trends and brand innovation.